- What is nuclear medicine?

 What is nuclear medicine?

-Nuclear medicine is a medical specialty that uses radioactive tracers (radiopharmaceuticals) to assess bodily functions and to diagnose and treat disease.
-Specially designed cameras allow doctors to track the path of these radioactive tracers.
+Nuclear medicine is a medical specialty that uses injected radioactive molecules to assess bodily functions and to diagnose and treat disease.
+Specially designed cameras allow doctors to track the paths and locations of these radiotracers/radiopharmaceuticals within living organisms.
 Single Photon Emission Computed Tomography or SPECT and Positron Emission Tomography or PET scans are the two most common imaging modalities in nuclear medicine.

 Radioactive tracers are made up of carrier molecules that are bonded tightly to a radioactive atom.
 These carrier molecules vary greatly depending on the purpose of the scan.
-Some tracers employ molecules that interact with a specific protein or sugar in the body and can even employ the patient’s own cells.
-For example, in cases where doctors need to know the exact source of intestinal bleeding, they may radiolabel (add radioactive atoms) to a sample of red blood cells taken from the patient.
-They then reinject the blood and use a SPECT scan to follow the path of the blood in the patient.
+Some tracers utilize carriers that interact with a specific biomolecule in the body and can even employ the patient’s own cells.
+For example, in cases where doctors need to know the exact source of intestinal bleeding, they may add radioactive atoms to, or radiolabel, a sample of red blood cells obtained from the patient.
+They then reinject the radiolabeled blood, which would emit a type of light known as gamma radiation.
+With gamma camera detectors, doctors can follow the path of the blood in the patient.
 Any accumulation of radioactivity in the intestines informs doctors of where the problem lies.

-Approved tracers are called radiopharmaceuticals since they must meet FDA’s exacting standards for safety and appropriate performance for the approved clinical use.
-The nuclear medicine physician will select the tracer that will provide the most specific and reliable information for a patient’s particular problem.
-The tracer that is used determines whether the patient receives a SPECT or PET scan.
+FDA-approved radioactive tracers, called radiopharmaceuticals, meet FDA’s exacting standards for safety and appropriate performance for the approved clinical use.
+The nuclear medicine physician will select the radiopharmaceutical that will provide the most specific and reliable information for a patient’s particular problem.
+The radiopharmaceutical that is used determines whether the patient receives a diagnostic SPECT or PET scan.

 What is Single Photon Emission Computed Tomography (SPECT)?

-SPECT imaging instruments provide three-dimensional (tomographic) images of the distribution of radioactive tracer molecules that have been introduced into the patient’s body.
-The 3D images are computer generated from a large number of projection images of the body recorded at different angles.
-SPECT imagers have gamma camera detectors that can detect the gamma ray emissions from the tracers that have been injected into the patient.
-Gamma rays are a form of light that moves at a different wavelength than visible light.
-The cameras are mounted on a rotating gantry that allows the detectors to be moved in a tight circle around a patient who is lying motionless on a pallet.
+SPECT imaging instruments provide three-dimensional (tomographic) images of the distribution of individual molecules of radiopharmaceuticals or other radioactive tracers that have been introduced into the patient’s body.
+SPECT imagers have gamma camera detectors that can detect gamma rays emitted from the compounds that have been injected into the patient.
+The cameras are mounted on a rotating gantry that allows the detectors to be moved in a tight circle around a patient who is lying motionless on a bed.
+Once a large number of 2D projection images are recorded at different angles around the body, a computer uses this information to construct a 3D image.

 What is Positron Emission Tomography (PET)?

-PET scans also use radiopharmaceuticals to create three-dimensional images.
-The main difference between SPECT and PET scans is the type of radiotracers used.
-While SPECT scans measure gamma rays, the decay of the radiotracers used with PET scans produce small particles called positrons.
-A positron is a particle with roughly the same mass as an electron but oppositely charged.
-These react with electrons in the body and when these two particles combine they annihilate each other.
-This annihilation produces a small amount of energy in the form of two photons that shoot off in opposite directions.
-The detectors in the PET scanner measure these photons and use this information to create images of internal organs.
+PET imaging instruments also use radiopharmaceuticals or other radioactive tracers to create 3D images.
+The main difference between SPECT and PET scans is the type of radioactivity used.
+While SPECT scans can measure a large variety of gamma rays, the decay of the radiolabels used with PET scans produces small particles called positrons — particles with the same mass as electrons but oppositely charged.
+When positrons react with electrons in the body, the two particles combine and annihilate each other, producing a small amount of energy in the form of two coincident gamma ray photons that shoot off in opposite directions.
+The photons’ energies are identical regardless of the type of positron-emitting radionuclide that is used.
+The detectors in the PET scanner measure these photons and use this information to create images of internal functional molecular processes.

 What are nuclear medicine scans used for?

-SPECT scans are primarily used to diagnose and track the progression of heart disease, such as blocked coronary arteries.
-There are also radiotracers to detect disorders in bone, gall bladder disease and intestinal bleeding.
-SPECT agents have recently become available for aiding in the diagnosis of Parkinson's disease in the brain, and distinguishing this malady from other anatomically-related movement disorders and dementias.
+SPECT scans with specific radiopharmaceuticals are primarily used to diagnose and track the progression of heart disease, such as blocked coronary arteries.
+There are different radiopharmaceuticals to detect disorders in bone, gall bladder disease and intestinal bleeding, etc. SPECT agents have recently become available for aiding in the diagnosis of Parkinson’s disease in the brain and distinguishing this malady from other anatomically related movement disorders and dementias.

 The major purpose of PET scans is to detect cancer and monitor its progression, response to treatment, and to detect metastases.
-Glucose utilization depends on the intensity of cellular and tissue activity so it is greatly increased in rapidly dividing cancer cells.
+It is also being utilized more frequently for diagnostic brain and cardiac imaging.
+The utilization of glucose, a form of sugar, depends on the intensity of cellular and tissue activity, so it is greatly increased in rapidly dividing cancer cells.
 In fact, the degree of aggressiveness for most cancers is roughly paralleled by their rate of glucose utilization.
-In the last 15 years, slightly modified radiolabeled glucose molecules (F-18 labeled deoxyglucose or FDG) have been shown to be the best available tracer for detecting cancer and its metastatic spread in the body.
+In the last 15 years, slightly modified radiolabeled glucose molecules (F-18 labeled deoxyglucose (fluorodeoxyglucose) or FDG) have been shown to be the most general and best available radiopharmaceutical for detecting cancer and its metastatic spread in the body.

-A combination instrument that produces both PET and CT scans of the same body regions in one examination (PET/CT scanner) has become the primary imaging tool for the staging of most cancers worldwide.
+A combination instrument that acquires both PET and CT scans of the same body regions in one examination (PET/CT scanner) has become the primary imaging tool for the staging of most cancers worldwide.
+Fused PET/CT scans more clearly show tumors and are therefore often used to diagnose and monitor the growth of cancerous tumors and their response to various therapies.

 Are there risks?

-The total radiation dose conferred to patients by the majority of radiopharmaceuticals used in diagnostic nuclear medicine studies is no more than what is conferred during routine chest x-rays or CT exams.
+The total radiation dose conferred to patients by the majority of radiopharmaceuticals used in most diagnostic nuclear medicine studies is no more than what is conferred during routine chest x-rays or CT exams.
 There are legitimate concerns about possible cancer induction even by low levels of radiation exposure from cumulative medical imaging examinations, but this risk is accepted to be quite small in contrast to the expected benefit derived from a medically needed diagnostic imaging study.
+Note that radiotheranostic procedures intentionally introduce larger doses of targeted radiopharmaceuticals to regions of concern in order to combat the disease or condition.

-Like radiologists, nuclear medicine physicians are strongly committed to keeping radiation exposure to patients as low as possible, giving the least amount of radiotracer needed to provide a diagnostically useful examination.
+Like radiologists, nuclear medicine physicians are strongly committed to keeping radiation exposure to patients as low as possible, giving the least amount of radiopharmaceutical needed to provide a diagnostically useful examination.

 How are NIBIB-funded researchers advancing nuclear medicine?